KobeW50/ReVanced-Documentation/revanced-documentation.wiki/Method-3.-Using-RVX-Manager-(Android).md

 ### 3. Download [RVX Manager](https://github.com/inotia00/revanced-manager/releases/latest) from my repo and install it on your device.

-※ Even if ReVanced Manager is already installed on the device, I recommend reinstalling it.

-### 3. Follow the screenshots to proceed with the patch.
+### 4. Follow the screenshots to proceed with the patch.

 ![ReVanced_Manager4](https://user-images.githubusercontent.com/108592928/202160529-5a62e8ed-40c6-444f-9ad9-447868a29396.png)